The U.S. Under-18 squad took home silver in last year's World Championships.

-Courtney Kennedy enters her sixth season on the Boston College coaching staff and was promoted to associate head coach for the 2012-13 season.
+Courtney Kennedy enters her seventh season on the Boston College coaching staff and was promoted to associate head coach for the 2012-13 season.
 Kennedy is responsible for recruiting and hockey operations, in addition to her coaching duties and working with the defensive corps.

 The 2011-12 campaign gave way for another stout defensive effort from the Eagles all season long under Kennedy.
 BC finished ninth in the nation in scoring defense (2.14 goals per game) and goaltender Corinne Boyles pitched six shutouts while sporting a 2.15 goals against average.
 In conference play, the Eagles were even stingier allowing only 1.76 goals per game.